fonoster/routr/docs/configuration/general.md

 ## Access Control List

 The Access Control List(ACL) provides with a security mechanism to disable network access from unwanted sources.
-ACL can be define per Domain basis.
-Here are example, blocking all traffic except from IP address `192.168.0.1`.
+ACL rules exist at general or Domain level.
+Here is an example, blocking all traffic except from IP address `192.168.0.1`.

 ```yaml